 The Next Right Thing, Emily P. Freeman (5+ stars)

 I am reading through this a second time.
+Slowly.
+And journaling.
 It’s that good.
 Emily’s wisdom and ability to communicate through story about how to make decisions (which we all do about 35,000 times a day) couldn’t be more effective.
 She is gentle and kind, strong and helpful.
 I’ve recommended this book to every single person I’ve come in contact with.
 Short, yet very packed-full-of-goodness chapters.

 Reading brings me to “far away” places including my very own heart!
 I am changed by what I read.
 I hope you are too.